Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 These have a cushioned sole that’s nice for athletes and those who are on their feet all day.

-If you have swelling in your knees or thighs, or varicose veins higher on your legs, try thigh-high stockings.
+If you have to swell in your knees or thighs, or varicose veins higher on your legs, try thigh-high stockings.

 These are made of nude-colored spandex and have a reinforced heel.
 Yes, they look exactly like something you’d buy at the pharmacy.